iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Bilinear Form, Rietz Representations.md

 **Remarks**

 Unbounded linear functional would still have the representation of inner product form, it's just that their norm would be infinity.
-As a consequence of the representation theorm, we have the self-dual theorem:
+As a consequence of the representation theorem, we have the self-dual theorem:
 $$
 \mathcal H^\star =  \mathcal H
 $$